 - The Wonder Weeks: How to Stimulate Your Baby’s Mental Development and Help Him Turn His 10 Predictable, Great, Fussy Phases into Magical Leaps Forward by Frans X Plooijand Hetty van Rijt

 - Love this book so much – I regularly include this in baby gifts to new mamas!
+They also have a great app!

 - Your Amazing Newborn by Klaus, Marshall and Phyllis Klaus